jlgregorio/tutorials-pointcloud-python/README.md

 - Schneider, P., & Eberly, D. H. (2002). *Geometric tools for computer graphics*.
 Elsevier.
 - Goulette, F. (1999). *Modélisation 3D automatique : outils de géométrie différentielle*.
 Presses des Mines.

-Videos:
+Videos (in alphabetical order):
-- Florent Poux YouTube channel: www.youtube.com/@FlorentPoux (last accessed in June 2025)
+- CloudCompare playlist on Daniel Girardeau-Montaut YouTube channel www.youtube.com/@danielgirardeau-montaut9044 (last accessed in October 2025)
-- CloudCompare playlist on Daniel Girardeau-Montaut YouTube channel www.youtube.com/@danielgirardeau-montaut9044 (last accessed in June 2025)
+- Florent Poux YouTube channel: www.youtube.com/@FlorentPoux (last accessed in October 2025)

 ## Citation

-You are mostly free to share and reuse this work as you wish.
-Please do not forget to cite it if you do!
+You are free to use, modify, and distribute the code as you wish.
+You are free to share the associated text (explanations) as long as you give appropriate credit, do not use them for commercial purposes, and do not create derivative works.

-An example using BibTeX:
+An example of citation using BibTeX:

     @unpublished{gregorio2024tutorials,
          author={Grégorio, Jean-Loup},